timtaylor3/ELK-Stack/README.md

   +    Ubuntu                                                     -- Not Tested
 + Utilize SSL to connect Filebeat with Logstash                   -- Complete
 + X-Pack installation                                             -- In-Progress (X-Pack is buggy or this would be done)

+## Issues:
++ Once X-Pack is installed and configured, Kibana won't start.
+This issue does not appear to be related to the security settings.

 ## Why CentOS?